magnet-cl/django-project-template/ansible/Readme.md

 Tests of Ansible scripts are made with [Molecule](https://molecule.readthedocs.io), which creates a Vagrant VM (with Ubuntu 18.04 by default).
 There are two test scenarios:

 - `deploy`: deploys the app in the VM, and tests that the home page has no broken links.
 - `quickstart`: runs quickstart in the VM, and tests that Django and Webpack (in development mode) return 200.
+(Note: this tests with files you currently have in your repository folder)

 ### Setup